Arthi-chaud/Meelo/docs/src/setup/settings.md

   - `AlbumArtist`: The artist of the parent album.
     - Special Case: If it equals `Compilations`, related album will be considered as compilation albums (with no main artist, like soundtrack albums)
   - `Artist`: The artist of the track.
 If it is not present, it will use the `AlbumArtist` field.
-  - `Release`: Usually no present in a standard file architecture; the name of the *release*. when it is not present, the `Album` field will be used.
+  - `Release`: Usually no present in a standard file architecture; the name of the *release*.
+When it is not present, the `Album` field will be used.
   - `Album`: The name of the album of the material.
 This field will then be parsed to group related album releases.
   - `Year`: The Year of the release of the material
   - `Disc`: The Index of the disc the track is on.